Week 21

 29

-Week 29: Tuesday, June 2, 2020
+Week 29: Thursday, June 5, 2025

 The Crisis of the 1680's

 As England entered the 1680's it faced a constitutional crisis as grave as that which had split the nation in the 1640's.
 King Charles II had no son or daughter to succeed him and therefore the only legitimate successor was the king's brother James, Duke of York.
-James had complicated such a succession by converting to Roman Catholicism and thereby confronting the Parliament with the possibility of the first Roman Catholic monarch since Queen Mary I. Parliamentary leaders were unalterably opposed to this and for the next several years the issue would be argued in the series of "Exclusionary" bills all of which were destained to be vetoed by King Charles.
+James had complicated such a succession by secretly converting to Roman Catholicism and thereby confronting the Parliament with the possibility of the first Roman Catholic monarch since Queen Mary I. Parliamentary leaders were unalterably opposed to this and for the next several years the issue would be argued in the series of "Exclusionary" bills all of which were vetoed by King Charles.

 RECOMENDED READING: